 Step by step

-This recipe is very easy to pull together, which is all the more reason to try it as soon as you can!
+This recipe is very fast to pull together, which is all the more reason to try it as soon as you can!

-The wet and dry ingredients are mixed separately, then blended together to make the muffin batter.
+- Mix the wet and dry ingredients separately, then blend together to make the muffin batter.

-Then, butter is cut into a mixture of flour, brown sugar, and spices to form that delectable crumble topping!
+- Cut butter into a mixture of flour, brown sugar, and spices to form that delectable streusel crumb topping.

 Yes, you can make your own pumpkin pie spice by mixing equal parts each of ground nutmeg, ground ginger, ground cloves, and ground allspice.